ChromaticHQ/.github/.github/ISSUE_TEMPLATE/launch-final.md

 - [ ] Confirm that the content migration is complete.

 ## Account Management
-- [ ] Set expectations for post-launch support
+- [ ] Set expectations for post-launch support.
 - [ ] Determine what our next engagement will look like.
 - [ ] How long will the team continue working under the current engagement after launch?
 - [ ] What bugs will we fix after launch without incurring cost?